Sample Article

 Click the title or the full text links, such as PDF, HTML and Linked Full Text.

-If you know the name of the database where the article is available full text, access the database, key in the title (or part of the title), and change Select a Field (optional)" to the "TI Title" field.
+If you know the name of the database where the article is available full text, access the database, and key in the title (or part of the title).
 Click Search.